Umuzi-org/ACN-syllabus/content/projects/github-api-consume/_index.md

 **Pagination** is a process that is used to divide a large dataset into smaller chunks (pages).

-It is there to allow us to efficiently query through large data a chunk (page) at a time.
+It is there to allow us to efficiently query through large data one page at a time.
 This means we are able to gradually fetch the data we need with little to no performance issues on both the client and server.
-For example, without pagination you would have to load an entire chat history just to see the latest message sent to you (imagine you were in a group with thousands of active people, it would take a while, no matter how fast your internet is)
+For example, without pagination you would have to load an entire chat history just to see the latest message sent to you.

 Please implement pagination.
 Your `get_pull_requests` function should return a list/array of ALL the matching pull requests, not just the first page.